Canonical workflow state lives in repo-local, machine-readable files—not in conversation memory.

 What stays invariant

 Durable out-of-band state, slice-based execution, explicit workflow entry, role separation, and fail-closed verification are design invariants.
-They are the architectural core, not just package quirks.
+They are the architectural core, not just implementation quirks.

 What is implementation-specific

-The `/cook` command, the current `.agent/` file layout, Pi extension packaging, and Cursor integration details belong to the current pi-letscook implementation rather than the abstract design itself.
+The `/cook` command, the current `.agent/` file layout, Cursor plugin packaging, and MCP orchestration details belong to the current letscook implementation rather than the abstract design itself.

 Practical guide